Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power

-Here, we present a generalized model of IQP-based cryptographic verification protocol for near-term quantum cloud computing, which can be reduced to the Shepherd-Bremner protocol as a special case.
+Here, we present a generalized model of IQP-based cryptographic verification protocol for near-term quantum cloud computing, which can be reduced to the Shepherd-Bremner construction as a special case.
 Similar to the Shepherd-Bremner construction, our construction also involves only one round of interaction.
 In the context of quantum cloud computing, the verifier (Alice) does not need to inform the prover of her purpose, and she can perform the verification protocol at any time, as long as she has access to the quantum server.
 The difference is that, we may choose to construct the secret-encoded IQP circuit without depending on any error-correcting code.
 Therefore, our approach is intrinsically immune to the attack of Kahanamoku-Meyer's approach.
 Furthermore, this model allows us to encode an unspecified number of secret strings, instead of relying only on a single secret string as in the Shepherd-Bremner protocol.
-This significantly increases the difficulty for the prover to cheat, i.e., hacking multiple secret strings simultaneously with the same set of output bit strings.
+Intuitively, this significantly increases the difficulty for the prover to cheat, i.e., hacking multiple secret strings simultaneously with the same set of output bit strings.
 In practice, our protocol requires the quantum circuits to be in the supremacy regime, i.e. beyond the capability of classical simulation.
 Otherwise, the prover (Bob) can just use classical simulation to cheat, even though he is unable to find the secret strings.

 In addition, we provide a general sampling method for an efficient estimation of any correlation function associated with a secret string, which gives the verifier a pre-determined value for checking.